Choosing the Right Type of Exterior Stain

 Consider the Type of Wood

-Before you start, it’s essential to know what kind of surface you’re working with.
-There are many types of natural wood and each will impact the final look of your stain.
-Pressure-treated, being the most commonly used, will appear much darker when the stain is applied compared to a lighter wood like white pine.
+Before you start, it’s essential to know what kind of surface you are working with.
+There are many types of natural wood, and each will impact your stain results.
+Pressure-treated wood will appear much darker when stain is applied compared to a lighter wood, like pine.
+While it was common at one point to wait up to a year to stain new or pressure treated wood, 30 days is the current recommendation.

 Consider the Age

-For older surfaces, cleaning is an integral part of staining success.
-Getting rid of old mildew, unwanted BBQ grease, loose wood fibres, dirt, and dust will make the staining process much easier.
+For older surfaces, prep work is essential.
+Cleaning is an integral part of staining success.
+Getting rid of old mildew, loose wood fibres, dirt, and dust will make the staining process much easier.
 Products like RESTORE, REMOVE, CLEAN and BRIGHTEN from Benjamin Moore will help remove unwanted dirt and prepare the surface to achieve the best results.
+A light sanding, with 80-grit sandpaper is also recommended.

 Decide the Opacity